A Weekend in WakefieldStaying a little longer than a day? Let’s get out of the city and into the countryside...

 Speaking of tours, make sure you time your visit to coincide with one of Ossett Brewery’s tours – look behind the scenes and find out more about this progressive, independent cask brewery (and try some of their freshest possible beer, of course!).

 As evening falls, head into Horbury.
 This cute little village has more than its fair share of delightful places to eat and drink.
-Try Ego at the Bulls Head or The Quarry for a delicious way to end the day.
+Try Ego at the Bulls Head for a delicious way to end the day.